Matt1792/vic-kaplan-campaign/README.md

           <img src="https://whyy.org/wp-content/uploads/2025/10/vic_kaplan_libertarian.jpg" alt="Vic Kaplan" class="rounded-lg shadow-lg w-full" />
         </div>
         <div class="md:w-2/3 md:pl-8">
           <p class="text-lg mb-4">Vic Kaplan is a lifelong New Jerseyan, born and raised in Edison.
-Since his childhood, Vic learned the value of community, hard work, and civic engagement — his mother was a public‑school teacher and his father owned a small family‑run business.
+Since his childhood, Vic learned the value of community, hard work, and civic engagement.
+His mother was a public‑school teacher and his father owned a small family‑run business.
 He graduated from Rutgers University with a degree in Public Policy, then earned his MBA from Seton Hall University, focusing on sustainable business practices.</p>
           <p class="text-lg mb-4">Before entering public service, Vic spent a decade working in the renewable energy sector, helping to bring solar and wind projects to underserved communities in New Jersey.
-He then launched a small consulting firm that advised local governments on infrastructure modernization and efficient service delivery — equipping him with real‑world experience in budgeting, energy policy, and local governance.</p>
+He then launched a small consulting firm that advised local governments on infrastructure modernization, qualifying him with real‑world experience in budgeting, energy policy, and local governance.</p>
           <p class="text-lg mb-4">In 2015, he was elected to the New Jersey General Assembly where he served two terms, eventually becoming Chair of the Assembly Committee on Energy and Economic Growth.
-During his legislative tenure he pushed bipartisan reforms: property‑tax relief, school‑funding equity, and the transition to clean energy.
-Colleagues describe him as someone who “listens first, acts second, and builds consensus along the way.”</p>
+During his legislative tenure, he pushed bipartisan reforms such as property‑tax relief, school‑funding equity, and the transition to clean energy.</p>
           <p class="text-lg">Vic lives in Princeton with his wife Elena, a local school principal, and their two children, Lily and Aidan.
 Outside the office he coaches youth soccer, volunteers with Habitat for Humanity, and runs in the New Jersey Shore Marathon each spring.
-His approach to leadership is deeply rooted in family, service, and the belief that innovation and fairness go hand in hand.</p>
+His approach to leadership is rooted in family, service, and fairness.</p>
         </div>
       </div>
-      <p class="text-lg">With Vic, you’ll find a candidate who mixes proven experience with a forward‑looking vision — committed to ensuring every New Jersey resident has access to opportunity, security, and a fair shot at the future.</p>
+      <p class="text-lg">With Vic, you’ll find a candidate who mixes experience with a forward‑looking vision and is committed to ensuring every New Jersey resident has access to opportunity, security, and equal opportunity in the future.</p>
     </div>
   </section>